JonathanGrossman/mongodb_basics/02_node_crud.md

 run().catch(console.dir);
 ```

 The example above uses the `.replaceOne()` method to filter for the first returned document having a `first` field with a value of `Jill`.
 The code replaces that document with `replacement_doc`, which is an object containing the field `middle` with a value of `Margaret` and the field `country` with a value of `Guatemala`.

 The code then console logs the return value `replaced_user`.
 Look through that return value in your console.
-It has a lot of information about the replacement similar to what you've seen in other return values, some of which you may want to use to help make your application more robust.
+It has a lot of information about the `replacement` similar to what you've seen in other return values, some of which you may want to use to help make your application more robust.

-After console logging the returned update object, the example then uses the `.find()` method to get all the documents from the collection so that you can console log them and see that the replacement did in fact occur.
+After console logging the returned object, the example then uses the `.find()` method to get all the documents from the collection so that you can console log them and see that the replacement did in fact occur.
 Remember that `.find()` returns a cursor, which is a collection of documents.
 You therefore need to loop through it to console log each individual document in the returned collection.
-The block of code `all_db_users.forEach((user) => {console.log(user);});` prints the following
+The block of code `all_db_users.forEach((user) => {console.log(user);});` prints the following:

 ```node
 { _id: 5fa406ec3f4b71a70ae05dab, first: 'Joe', last: 'Doe' }